spacecowboy/NotePad/documents/TUTORIAL.md

 ### Backups

 Since this app can export all the notes as a json file, you can elaborate them on a computer.

-For example, the following is a short script that outputs the content of a list as a plain text file with a list of links:
+The following is a short powershell script that outputs the content of a list as a plain text file with a list of links:

 ```powershell
 $json = Get-Content D:\Desktop\NoNonsenseNotes_Backup.json | ConvertFrom-Json